LukeMcCann/Atari_AssemblyProjects/README.md

     project, I have included the version of DASM (and a Stella.exe) in the ProjectRelatedFiles folder read on for assistance in assembling 6502 assembly.

+## Running Binaries on Stella

+    1. Assemble the .asm files to binaries (See Assembling .asm code to .bin).

+    2. Run Stella Emulator

+    3. Double click the Binary you wish to run

+    Note: Right clicking empty space in stella allows you to show all files or only show viable ROM files.

+    You may also select the window and press the "`" key to enable Stella's debugger.

 ---------------------------------------------------

 # Assembling .asm Code to .bin

 To assemble the .asm files you must first unzip DASM.
 Once unzipped you can run dasm from the command line or linux terminal:

 ## Linux: